appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/google-login.md

 ## Configure Appsmith instance

 :::caution
-* The Client ID and Client Secret entered aren't verified by any means.
-Please test it out manually before disabling the Form login authentication method.
-If Form login is disabled before testing the Google authentication configuration setup, it may lead to the user getting stuck on the login screen if the Google configuration is invalid.
-You’ll have to update the environment variables manually to fix this, as you can't edit it via the Admin settings page since you won’t be logged in anymore.
+* Please manually test the Client ID and Client secret before disabling the Form login authentication.
+If the google configuration is invalid, the user is stuck on the login screen.
+To fix this, you’ll have to update the environment variables manually.
 * If you are running appsmith behind an ELB / Proxy, [configure Nginx](/help-and-support/troubleshooting-guide/deployment-errors#oauth-sign-up-not-working).
 :::